EDUCATION EMPLOYEE WELL-BEING GRANT PROGRAM

 BLUEPRINT FOR EDUCATION EMPLOYEE WELL-BEING

 OEA Choice Trust developed this six-step guide to help grantees develop a new program from scratch or strengthen an existing program.
 Each section of the Blueprint includes links to free, evidence-informed resources.

 FRAMEWORK OF PROVEN STRATEGIES AND BEST PRACTICES

-The Framework is a guide created to inform school employees about different strategies for SEW program success.
+The Framework is a guide created to inform school employees about different strategies for EEW program success.
 Its purpose is to help guide education leaders, employees and stakeholders through their decision making process when planning employee health and well-being initiatives.